What are F-gases?

 At the beginning of 2016, the EU imposed an initial reduction of 7% in f-gases placed onto the market based on carbon dioxide equivalent.
-The biggest reduction is set to take effect in January 2018, when the level drops to 63% of the original benchmark.
+The biggest reduction took effect in January 2018, when the level dropped to 63% of the original benchmark.
 Moving away from substances which have a higher global warming potential (GWP), helps the EU in meetings its environmental targets..

 In the UK, the government is set to remain aligned to the EU F-gas regulations and European safety standards post Brexit.

-Also, last week, The Kigali Amendment to the Montreal Protocol, an international agreement to phase down the production and use of HFCs, received ratification from Sweden and Trinidad & Tobago – just a week after the United Kingdom had formally ratified the treaty.
-This meets the required ratification threshold of 20 countries and the legally binding protocol will enter into force on 1 January 2019.
+Also, The Kigali Amendment to the Montreal Protocol, an international agreement to phase down the production and use of HFCs, received the required ratification threshold of 20 countries and is now a legally binding protocol which entered into force on 1 January 2019.

 The phase down isn’t refrigerant specific but looks at overall CO2 across all gases manufactured.
 This will encourage manufacturers to move to lower GWP gases in order to produce the same kg/yr